Alternate Currencies#

 In payment plans#

-Like sales documents, payment plans are created based on the currency specified for a job.
+Like sales documents, payment plans are created based on the currency specified for a project.

-Following on from our earlier example, you set up a payment plan for the entire job.
-This will copy the code from the Invoice Currency Code field on the job card to this payment plan, where it can no longer be changed.
+Following on from our earlier example, you set up a payment plan for the entire project.
+This will copy the code from the Invoice Currency Code field on the project card to this payment plan, where it can no longer be changed.

 Note